d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 ### Take-home messages

-1. In this course we will learn how to evaluate a claim by comparing observed results (classes’ "guesses" when asked to identify Bumba) to a distribution of many simulated results under an assumption like “blind guessing.”
+1. In this course we will learn how to evaluate a claim by comparing observed results (classes’ "guesses" when asked to identify Bumba) to a distribution of many simulated results under an assumption like "blind guessing."

 2. Blind guessing between two outcomes will be correct only about half the time.
 We can simulate data using a computer program to fit the assumption of blind guessing.